medizininformatik-initiative/clinical-cohort-definition-language/structured-query/documentation/2021_01_29StructeredQueriesDocumentation(Draft).md

 With in the query both CNF and DNF are conjuncted with an "AND NOT" operator.

-For the normal Form different building blocks are provided to represent the conjunctions of criteria.
+For the normal form different building blocks are provided to represent the conjunctions of criteria.

+## Target

+Patient, Specimen or both

 ## inclusionCriteria\[][]